Beyond the COVID-19 crisis, the climate crisis continues to be the greatest challenge we face on a global scale.

 The Government provides a list of conversion factors for greenhouse gas emissions, which is updated every year.

-Finally, it’s a good idea to provide some context to the figures you provide by outlining your climate change strategy, as well as explaining the risks and opportunities that climate change might pose to your charity, and how you plan to address them.
+Finally, it’s a good idea to provide some context to the figures you provide by outlining your climate change strategy, as well as explaining the risks and opportunities that climate change might pose to your organisation, and how you plan to address them.

-However big or small your charity is, effective climate change reporting all starts with data.
+However big or small your organisation is, effective climate change reporting all starts with data.
 The more information you have, the better you can understand your environmental impact now and how you might be able to progress over time.

-That’s why we at Ashlynwood believe digital transformation is key for any charity.
+That’s why we at Ashlynwood believe digital transformation is key for any organisation.
 Not only can the right technology introduce efficiencies to their day-to-day operations, but it can also help them to collect, store and process data, and make a measurable impact on the world.